 - Petty Cash is a float system which is used to pay small expenses.
 The Petty Cash Book is where these payments are recorded

-- Note that the Petty Cash Book can be written up using a page in your Bank Analysis Book.
+- Note that the Petty Cash Book can be written up using a page in your Bank and Cash Analysis Book.
 It is important to keep cash received separately from your Petty Cash float: if you mix the two you are courting disaster!

 - Don’t be tempted to put money received in your Petty Cash box and then make payments from it.
 How will you distinguish between money received and money drawn from the bank for your Petty Cash float?